 Many people with autism may struggle to develop gross motor skills, fine motor skills, social skills, life skills, tolerance to sensory input, and ability to make life transitions at the same rate as neurotypical individuals.
 Thankfully, working through therapy sessions with an experienced occupational therapist can help children with ASD (autism spectrum disorder) to improve these necessary skills.

 Many children with autism can benefit from occupational therapy.
 Occupational therapy (commonly referred to as “OT”) is comprised of exercises designed to help develop fine motor skills and improve life skills such as feeding and dressing.
 An occupational therapist will also help your child develop social skills, learn adaptive behaviors that will help him adjust to changes in routine and environment, and react more positively to sensory stimuli.
 The ultimate goal of occupational therapy is to allow your child the highest quality of life possible.
 OT offers a chance for the autistic child to be as independent as possible, and to live more fully in the world.

-Note: Some of these home suggestions are based on your child being somewhat verbal.
+It is important to note that some of the above home suggestions are based on your child being somewhat verbal.
 Not all children with autism speak, and occupational therapists will work with parents to develop ways to best guide children at home.
 Even if your child does not respond verbally, don’t assume he isn’t listening.
 Continue to talk to him and lead by example.

 References: www.autismspeaks.org | www.autism-pdd.net | www.autism.ca

 Occupational Therapy and the Treatment of Autism ~ by: April Fox

 Published: April 2010 © Carolina Pediatric Therapy

 Want to know how a Therapist can Help?